Yuze-Zhao/Yuze-Zhao.github.io/index.md

 Here is **Chaoan Li (Lance, 李朝安)**.

 I am a master student majoring in **Pure Mathematical** at Beijing Normal University.
 Currently, I work as a research assistant in the IIoT-Lab, advised by [Prof. Dachun Yang](http://math0.bnu.edu.cn/~dcyang/index.html).
-I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/)'s team at Cambridge University.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *hanlin[dot]cai[at]ieee[dot]org*
+If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *cali@mail.bnu.edu.cn*

 <br>

 ## Academic Background

-**<font color='red'>[Highlight]</font> I am looking for PhD to start in 2025 Fall.
+**<font color='red'>[Highlight]</font> I am looking for PhD to start in 2024 Fall.
 Contact me if you have any leads!**

-- **Sep 2020 - June 2024:** Fuzhou University (BEng)
+- **Sep 2021 - Jun 2024:** Beijing Normal University (MSc: Pure Mathematics)
+- **Sep 2017 - Jun 2021:** University of Science and Technology Beijing (BSc: Mathematics and Applied Mathematics)
-- **Sep 2020 - June 2024:** Maynooth University (BSc)
+- **Sep 2018 - Jun 2021:** University of Science and Technology Beijing (Minor: Financial Engineering)
-- **June 2022 - Nov 2022:** Cambridge University (Exchange)
-- Expect to apply for a one-year Mphil program and graduate in Sep 2025.
-Looking for PhD position after that.

 <br>